Deploy on GitHub Pages

-These instructions are for GH Users.
-Other CollectionBuilder types rely on Jekyll plugins, thus will not build properly using default GitHub Pages–see GitHub Actions for an alternative.
-Also note that GH users can use any deployment method–you are not limited to using GitHub Pages to host your site!
+These instructions are for GH or Sheets users.
+CollectionBuilder-CSV relies on Jekyll plugins, thus will not build properly using default GitHub Pages–see GitHub Actions instead.
+Also note that GH and Sheets users can use any deployment method–you are not limited to using GitHub Pages to host your site!

 Make Repository Public